-For our overarching question (KQ 1), we did not identify any eligible randomized controlled trials (RCTs) that directly compared screening with no screening.
+For our overarching question (KQ 1), we did not identify any eligible RCTs that directly compared screening with no screening.
 We graded the strength of evidence as low because of unknown consistency (with a single study making each comparison), imprecision, and quality.
 The two included studies, one prospective cohort and one RCT, evaluated different comparisons.
-Both focused on the outcome of amblyopia prevalence at 7.5 years; neither reported school performance, function, or quality of life.
-The prospective cohort study compared screening (at 37 months) with no screening and found no statistically significant difference between screened (at 37 months) and nonscreened groups for any definition of amblyopia.
-The RCT compared more intensive screening (at 8, 12, 18, 25, 31, and 37 months) with screening at 37 months and found approximately a 1 percent lower prevalence of amblyopia at 7.5 years and large relative reductions (RRs, 0.55 and 0.35) for intensive screening (at 8, 12, 18, 25, 31, and 37 months) than for screening at 37 months, although the difference was only statistically significant for one of two definitions of amblyopia.
-The main limitation of both studies was high overall attrition (approximately 50%).
-The findings are applicable to healthy preschool children who receive vision screening at age 4 to 5 as part of usual care.
-Trained orthoptists conducted screening exams in both studies.
+Both focused on the outcome of amblyopia prevalence at age 7.5 years; neither reported school performance, functioning, or quality of life.
+The prospective cohort study compared screening (at age 37 months) with no screening and found no statistically significant difference between screened and nonscreened groups for any definition of amblyopia.76 The RCT compared more intensive screening (at ages 8, 12, 18, 25, 31, and 37 months) with screening at age 37 months and found an approximately 1 percent lower prevalence of amblyopia at age 7.5 years and large relative reductions (RR, 0.55 and 0.35) for intensive screening (at ages 8, 12, 18, 25, 31, and 37 months) than for screening at age 37 months, although the difference was only statistically significant for one of two definitions of amblyopia.^{74, 75} The main limitation of both studies was high overall attrition (approximately 50%).
+The findings are applicable to healthy preschool-age children who receive vision screening at ages 4 to 5 years as part of usual care.
+Trained orthoptists conducted screening examinations in both studies.

 For harms of screening (KQ 3), we found limited evidence.
-Evidence included one prospective cohort study that showed a reduction in harm (i.e., less school-aged bullying by age 8) among patched children screened in preschool compared with patched children not screened in preschool.
-We found no studies reporting other measures of psychosocial distress, labeling, or anxiety.
-We graded the strength of evidence as low for the bullying outcome (downgrading because of unknown consistency, imprecision, and quality).
-In theory, although both glasses and patching have been reported to increase the risk of being bullied, preschool screening may allow for treatment before school starts, thus avoiding potential bullying and psychosocial distress.
-Repeatedly being subjected to bullying is associated with physical and emotional problems and may lead to long-term adverse effects.
+Evidence included one prospective cohort study that showed a reduction in harm (i.e., less school-age bullying by age 8 years) among patched children screened in preschool compared with patched children not screened in preschool.114 We found no studies reporting other measures of psychosocial distress, labeling, or anxiety.
+We graded the strength of evidence as low for the bullying outcome (downgraded because of unknown consistency, imprecision, and quality).
+In theory, although both glasses and patching have been reported to increase the risk of being bullied,38 preschool screening may allow for treatment before school starts, thus avoiding potential bullying and psychosocial distress.
+Repeatedly being subjected to bullying is associated with physical and emotional problems and may lead to long-term adverse effects.^{119, 120}

-Harms of preschool vision screening might include unnecessary referrals from false-positive screens, overdiagnosis, or unnecessary treatment.
-We calculated false-positive rates using studies of test accuracy and found, similar to the previous review on this topic, that screening tests are associated with high false-positive rates among populations with a low prevalence of vision abnormalities.
-We graded the strength of evidence for false-positive rates as moderate (downgrading for fair, as opposed to good, quality of the individual studies and the related methodological limitations).
+Harms of preschool vision screening might include unnecessary referrals due to false-positive results, overdiagnosis, or unnecessary treatment.
+We calculated false-positive rates using studies of test accuracy and found, similar to the previous review on this topic,^{67, 121} that screening tests are associated with high false-positive rates among populations with a low prevalence of vision abnormalities.
+We graded the strength of evidence for false-positive rates as moderate (downgraded because of fair, as opposed to good, quality of the individual studies and the related methodological limitations).
 Calculated rates were reasonably consistent across studies of similar prevalence and were reasonably precise.
 We found no eligible studies directly examining whether false-positive screening results lead to unnecessary treatments or subsequent long-term vision or functional impairments.
-A large (N=102,508) retrospective uncontrolled study from a statewide photoscreening program in Tennessee that did not meet eligibility criteria (because it lacked a control group) found that 19.5 percent (174/890) of those with false-positive screening tests were prescribed glasses.
+A large (N=102,508) retrospective uncontrolled study from a statewide photoscreening program in Tennessee that did not meet eligibility criteria (because it lacked a control group) found that 19.5 percent (174/890) of children with false-positive screening results were prescribed glasses.122